 Let’s recap in detail the benefits of creating loops for a variety of audio applications:

-- In post-production film, where we work in a DAW, you can copy and paste your loop as many times as you need in an ambience track instead of having to re-create a cross-fade every time.
+In post-production film, where we work in a DAW, you can copy and paste your loop as many times as you need in an ambience track instead of having to re-create a cross-fade every time.
 This saves valuable editing time.
-In addition to ambience loops, dialogue editing also benefits from the use of loops when working with room tone.

-- In live theatre applications, audio loops can be used in conjunction with show control programming to manage the human inconsistencies associated with live theatre performance.
-For example, I designed the 2013 Inge Festival’s production of Bus Stop in which the soundscape calls for a continuous snowstorm and a bus to arrive outside.
-I created a series of ambience loops; one for the “interior” wind howl and one “exterior” wind that could be faded in and out as characters opened the front door of the diner.
-Once the bus arrived, it was supposed to idle in the background until a specific action on stage cued it to turn off.
-To accommodate the ever-changing time span associated with live actors and live performance, once the bus arrived, the sound cue cross-faded into an idle motor loop.
-The motor loop could then be triggered to cross-fade into a “bus power down” cue at the specific cue location.
+In live theatre applications, where the timing of a moment on stage is not consistent from show to show, audio loops can be used in conjunction with show control programming to ensure the sound design stays in sync with the action.
+For example, I designed the 2013 Inge Festival’s production of Bus Stop in which the soundscape called for a continuous snowstorm and a bus to arrive outside.
+I created two ambience loops; one for the “interior” wind howl and one “exterior” wind that could be faded in and out as characters opened the front door of the diner.
+When the "bus" arrived (an offstage sound cue), the engine was supposed to idle in the background until a specific action on stage cued it to turn off.
+In order to accommodate the inconsistent time span associated with this live performance, once the bus arrived, I cross-faded the sound cue into an idle motor loop.
+The motor loop could then be triggered to cross-fade into a “bus power down” sound cue at the specific cue moment.

 Creating loops, as well as knowing when it is best to use them, can be a powerful and worthwhile tool for a sound designer.
 Get clever with your programming and design with audio loops in mind.
 You may be amazed how efficient and truly diverse their uses can be.